saturn-volv/Saturn-Components/README.md

       // Whether the item clears all the player's status effects after being consumed.
       "clear_effects": false
     },
-    // The resulting item a food object should have once it's stack size reaches 0 after being consumed.
+    // The resulting item a food object should give the player after being consumed.
     "result_item": {
       "id": "minecraft:air",
       "count": 1